J'khand: ED grills Cong MLA Pradeep Yadav in money laundering case | Politics

 - India

-The Enforcement Directorate (ED) on Wednesday interrogated Congress MLA Pradeep Yadav as part of its investigation into a money laundering case, officials said.
+The Enforcement Directorate (ED) interrogated Jharkhand Congress MLA Pradeep Yadav as part of its investigation into a money laundering case, officials said.

 The agency on Tuesday had conducted searches at a dozen locations in Jharkhand linked to Yadav, a five-time legislator from the Poraiyahat seat and deputy leader of the Congress in the assembly, they said.

-After the questioning, the MLA said he will soon approach the court over the ED action.
+After the questioning on Wednesday, the MLA said he will soon approach the court over the ED action.
 He claimed the ED found nothing objectionable in its raids so far.

 Yadav alleged that the BJP was using central agencies to target the opposition leaders.